Drones fly deep inside Russia; Putin orders border tightened

 The drone attacks targeted regions inside Russia along the border with Ukraine and deeper into the country, according to local Russian authorities.

-A drone fell near the village of Gubastovo, less than 100 kilometers (60 miles) from Moscow, Andrei Vorobyov, governor of the region surrounding the Russian capital, said in an online statement.
+A drone fell near the village of Gubastovo, less than 60 miles from Moscow, Andrei Vorobyov, governor of the region surrounding the Russian capital, said in an online statement.

 The drone did not cause any damage, Vorobyov said, but it likely targeted “a civilian infrastructure object.”

-Pictures of the drone showed it was a small Ukrainian-made model with a reported range of up to 800 kilometers (nearly 500 miles) but no capacity to carry a large load of explosives.
+Pictures of the drone showed it was a small Ukrainian-made model with a reported range of nearly 500 miles but no capacity to carry a large load of explosives.

 Russian forces early Tuesday shot down another Ukrainian drone over the Bryansk region, local Gov. Aleksandr Bogomaz said in a Telegram post.